PyMVPA/PyMVPA/doc/source/classifiers.rst

 ..
 TODO: Refactor

-By default all classifiers provide state variables `estimates`, `predictions`.
+By default all classifiers provide state variables `estimates` and `predictions`.
 The latter is simply the set of predictions that was returned by the last call to the objects :meth:`~mvpa.clfs.base.Classifier.predict` method.
 The former is heavily